Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 #### Evidence Integrity

-In geneneral, common practice for command line collection of a forensic image should include calculation of a hash *prior* to imaging.
+In general, common practice for command line collection of a forensic image should include calculation of a hash *prior* to imaging.
 This is usually followed by a hash of the resulting forensic image.
 In recent years, industry practitioners have taken to relying on the built in